ml5js/Code-of-Conduct/README.md

 - Daniel Shiffman
 - Michael Weinberg

+## 🌱 Developing and Growing the Code of Conduct

+This Code of Conduct is collaboratively developed by the ml5.js community.
+It was originally adopted in 2020 after community consultation and discussion.
+That process also created the Code of Conduct Steering Committee.

+We expect the Code of Conduct to be an evolving document.
+This evolution will take at least two forms.
+First, the elements may change.
+Some rules may be added, while others may be removed.

+Second, elements will be clarified through interpretation. ml5.js is used in a wide range of projects.
+The Code of Conduct is made up of high level principles that may apply differently to each of those projects.
+We intend to add interpretations to the Code of Conduct as we make them.
+We hope that this will add context to the principles over time.

 ### 📊 Use of ml5.js and Data

 Machine learning heavily relies on data and datasets.
 Therefore, we have included below a non-exhaustive list of best practices as well as resources that we recommend our community use.